A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Models and simulations

-Given the difficulty in motivating robust uncertainties that cover all possible model choices, investigating the spread of predictions from multiple plausible models has proven to be a useful, if incomplete, approach.
-The so-called \textit{model spread} approach can be used to bracket the potential for bias in neutrino oscillation and neutrino cross-section measurements.
-In this work we consider a variety of cross-section models with significantly different approaches to modeling the pertinent processes as a way to explore the spread of current state-of-the-art predictions.
+Given the difficulty in motivating robust uncertainties that cover all possible model choices, investigating the spread of predictions from multiple models has proven to be a useful, if incomplete, approach.
+The so-called \textit{model spread} approach can be used to estimate the potential for bias in neutrino oscillation and neutrino-cross section measurements.
+It reflects the range of possible values that could be obtained were a different model assumed in an analysis, and is useful when there are multiple available models and no clear path to selecting any one correct model.
+In this work we consider a variety of cross-section models with significantly different approaches to modeling the pertinent processes as a way to explore the spread of current predictions.
 Whilst there are a wide variety of models which alter relevant nuclear effects for CCQE interactions (which are the most important contribution in this work) the same level of model sophistication and diversity does not exist for other interaction modes.
 This is particularly important to consider when comparing how the different models predict migration from higher \qz interactions modes into low \qz regions identified by realistic, but inexact, \qz proxy variables---as are discussed in \autoref{sec:variables}.
 This approach has further important limitations as we can only consider the spread of models that have been written down and subsequently implemented in generators, and there is no guarantee that the range of predictions \textit{cover} nature.
 As a result, model-spread can only ever provide a lower bound for the uncertainty on deriving a flux constraint from the \lownu method, given the state of neutrino interaction modeling at the present time.